NuclearHazard Fission Kit Hardware Setup

 Case STL Files

-Check your NuclearHazard PCB version, which should be printed on the PCB.
 The link above takes you to the onshape project where the case for each version is always up to date.
-Find the case version number with your PCB version.
 To download:

 - Click Export